jrbourbeau/ShowerLLH_scripts/README.md

 ## To run ShowerLLH

-1. Build your likelihood tables by running the `makeLLHtables.py` script.
+1. Build log-likelihood tables by running the `make_tables.py` script.
-2. Run on simulation - go to `run_sim/`, follow README
+2. Run ShowerLLH on sim by running the `reconstruct_sim.py` script.
-3. Run on data by running the `ShowerLLH_data.py` script.
+3. Run ShowerLLH on data by running the `reconstruct_data.py` script.